 The capital remains in an account controlled by you, not the fund manager.
 The manager invests on your instructions; they never hold your funds.
 It's the structural protection every Private Giving Fund deserves.

 Contact us.
 We'll have a conversation, share what's worked for our family's giving fund, and — only if it might genuinely suit yours — make an introduction.
-There's no obligation, no follow-up sequence, no list.
+There's no obligation, no follow-up sequence, no list, no clip and no fee.

 How do the returns and fees in the calculator above compare to what your fund is achieving right now?
 If you're not sure of the answer, that itself is worth a conversation.

-Just to keep the bots out — a tiny sum so we know it's a person on the other end.
-Then your mail client will open with our address ready to go.
+Just to keep the bots out — a tiny test so we know it's a person on the other end.

 Your answer never leaves your browser.
 Promise.